Franklin County, Mississippi: Demographics

 As of the 2020 United States census, there were 7,675 people, 2,928 households, and 2,096 families residing in the county.

 Politics

 In the 1964 Presidential election Barry Goldwater reportedly received 96.05% of the county's vote.
 Although the white-majority county has supported Southern Democrats such as Jimmy Carter for the presidency, since 2000 the Republican candidate has consistently received over 60% of the vote.

+Education

+There is one school district, the Franklin County School District.

+It is in the district of Copiah–Lincoln Community College, and has been since 1948.